arunoda/meteor-up-legacy/README.md

 ## Server Setup

-Here is how Meteor Up, configure the server.
-This allow you to customize server for your needs.
+Here is how Meteor Up, configure the server for you.
+This information will help you to customize server for your needs.

-* your project is lives in `/opt/meteor/app`
+* your app is lives in `/opt/meteor/app`
 * mup uses upstart with a config file at `/etc/init/meteor.conf`
 * you can start and stop the app with upstart: `start meteor` and `stop meteor`
 * logs are located at: `/var/log/upstart/app.log`
 * MongoDB installed and bind to the local interface (cannot access from the outside)
+* `mongo` is the name of the database

 for more information see [`lib/taskLists.js`](https://github.com/arunoda/meteor-up/blob/master/lib/taskLists.js)